Pre-measure spaces and pre-integration spaces in predicative Bishop-Cheng measure theory: Pre-measure spaces

-\begin{remark} Condition $(\PMS_2^*)$ involves quantification over a set and is absolutely safe from a predicative point of view.
-Actually, it is only $(\PMS_2^*)$ that is needed to construct the pre-integration space of simple functions. \end{remark}
+\begin{rem} Condition $(\PMS_2^*)$ involves quantification over a set and is absolutely safe from a predicative point of view.
+Actually, it is only $(\PMS_2^*)$ that is needed to construct the pre-integration space of simple functions. \end{rem}